Fibre is a substance in foods such as fruit,

 1 cup of Kidney beans, cooked 13.33grams of fibre

-1 cup of Lentils, cooked 15.64 grams of fibre
+1 cup of Lentils, cooked 15.64 grams

 1 cup of Rice, brown, uncooked 7.98 grams of fibre………